-In story ‘Alice in Wonderland?’ at one point Alice asks Cheshire cat which road to take, cat asks where she wants to go.
+In the story ‘Alice in Wonderland?’ at one point Alice asks Cheshire cat which road to take, the cat asks where she wants to go.
 Alice, replies she “doesn’t care where”, he replies, “then it doesn’t matter which way you go”- she ends up wandering aimlessly in her travel.

 I wonder how many of us are doing the same, living without goals –wandering aimlessly.

-In past I have made mistakes, mistakes that shaped my financial future.
+In past, I have made mistakes, mistakes that shaped my financial future.
 Looking back I wish I had the same amount of knowledge in my twenties as I have today, I would have been multi folds richer by now (or so I would like to think).

 SB in his post about goal has nicely said “Those that go through life with an unknown goal hit with amazing accuracy 100% of the time.” and I can’t agree more on this.